clubajax/on/README.md

 ## Description

 `on` is a simple library for handling DOM node events.
 It has been under development and used in production for years.
-While the repository is fairly new, the code is very well established, tested, and used in production apps.
+The code is very well established, tested, and used in enterprise production apps.

 The primary feature is it returns a handle, from which you can pause, resume, and remove the event.
 Handles are much easier to manipulate than using `removeEventListener` or jQuery's `off`, which